Major Research Paper Option

 - June 15: An initial draft of the MRP is due to the supervisor.
 This draft should be a complete, formal document with full citations.
 It is expected that the supervisor and student will meet shortly after the submission date to discuss the draft and plan for subsequent research and writing.

 - Aug.
 21: Final submission.
 The final copy of the MRP must be submitted directly to the Communication Studies office by Aug.
 21. You must submit an electronic copy.
 Consult the department office for more detailed instructions.
-It is expected that this final copy will take into account the criticisms and suggestions made on the final draft of the MRP as well as in the defence.
+It is expected that this final copy will take into account the criticisms and suggestions made on the final draft of the MRP.
 Note: The final copy of the MRP must be approved by the supervisor before submission to the department.
 It is therefore recommended that the document be submitted to the supervisor in advance of the deadline.
 The student will have the option to submit their MRP to Scholars Commons for publication.

 - Dec.
-1-15: Students should arrange to meet informally with faculty throughout December.
-In consultation with the graduate co-ordinator, each student will approach faculty members about supervising his/her MRP.
+1-15: Students can arrange to meet informally with faculty throughout December.
 Informal contact can be made during this time period, so that students may begin discussing their proposals with a faculty member.

 - Jan.
 15: Outline of topic due.
 After preliminary research, students submit a brief (250 word) outline of their proposed topic to the graduate co-ordinator.
 The outline should briefly identify the primary issue(s) to be addressed along with the rationale for the project.
 Students may indicate their preferred supervisor and reader; however, the graduate committee is ultimately responsible for assigning these roles.